9 November 2022

-The MC Clinic Ltd provides medical treatment for patients focused around the use of cannabis-based products for medicinal use (CBPMs) by medical staff working within government guidelines.
+The MC Clinic Ltd provides medical treatment for patients focused around the use of cannabis-based products for medicinal use (CBPMs) by experienced medical staff.
 The service is located at 10 Harley Street, London, W1G 9PF.
 The building entrance lobby is accessed via steps from the pavement.
 Wheelchair access is via a ramp at the front of the building.
 The service has access to two consultation rooms and a waiting area for patients.
 However, at the time our inspection most consultations were taking place online due to Covid–19.

 The opening hours are 9am to 6pm with patients’ appointments between 9.30am and 5pm.
 Patients can also book appointments for evenings and weekends.
 The medical team comprises of nine consultants who specialise in Psychiatry, Pain and Neurology.
-There is also a managing director, head of operations, clinic nurse advisor and nine patient services coordinators.
+There is also a managing director, operations manager, clinic nurse advisor and nine patient services coordinators.

 The service treats a range of conditions including pain, psychiatric conditions, neurological conditions, gastroenterological, cancer and palliative care.